 Description(s) from The National Gazetteer of Great Britain and Ireland (1868)

+You can see the administrative areas in which Ringsfield has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference TM402873 (Lat/Lon: 52.440655, 1.534257), Ringsfield which are provided by:
+You can see maps centred on OS grid reference TM402873 (Lat/Lon: 52.430972, 1.531906), Ringsfield which are provided by:

 - Old Maps Online (Other old maps.)